Katarzyna Borowicz

 Katarzyna Weronika Borowicz (born 28 June 1985 in Ostrów Wielkopolski, Poland) is a Polish actress, model and beauty pageant titleholder who has competed at the Miss World, Miss Earth and Miss Europe pageants.

-In 2004 she won the Miss Poland (Miss Polonia) title, and went on to place Top 5 at Miss World 2004, 2nd Runner-up at Miss Earth 2005 and 3rd Runner-up at Miss Europe 2006.
+In 2004, she won the Miss Poland (Miss Polonia) title, and went on to place Top 5 at Miss World 2004, 2nd Runner-up at Miss Earth 2005 and 3rd Runner-up at Miss Europe 2006.

-Since May 2007 she has worked for a Polish television station Lech Poznań, where she is a host of her own program called Babskim okiem (In woman's view).
-After living in Italy for a few years, she moved to the United Arab Emirates where she started a small business.
+Since May 2007, she has worked for a Polish television station Lech Poznań, where she is a host of her own program called Babskim okiem (In woman's view).
+After living in Milan, Italy for 12 years, where she worked as a model and tv reporter for World Fashiom Channel, she moved to the United Arab Emirates where she started a small business.
+She is also working as a real estate agent.